L.M.Reid creates delicious recipes and gives step-by-step instructions with her own photos so you can learn how to make each recipe at home.

-Here is a recipe for the traditional Christmas fruitcake.
-I have included step-by-step instructions with videos and pictures, which makes this recipe easy to follow.
-There is also a video of my 84-year-old mother making this cake at the end of the article.
+Here is a recipe for the traditional fruit cake.
+I have included step-by-step instructions with my own photos, which makes it easy to follow.
+There is also a video of my 87-year-old mother making this cake.

 - 8floz / 225ml of whiskey